MAJIDBASEER/VIKOR/README.md

 # Calculations

-The MCDM problem is stated as follows:
+The MCDM problem is  calculated as following.

 Determine the best (compromise) solution in multicriteria sense from the set of J feasible alternatives A1, A2, ...AJ, evaluated according to the set of n criterion functions.
 The input data are the elements fij of the performance (decision) matrix, where fij is the value of the i-th criterion function for the alternative Aj.